Types of Record Player Speakers

 Once you know what type of speakers you want, you can start thinking about if you wish to have a Bluetooth speaker system.

-In modern record player speakers, Bluetooth capabilities are becoming the norm.
-Bluetooth allows your turntable to link up with your speaker cord-free, making setup a bit easier.
-It can also be more aesthetically pleasing depending on your style or more functional, for example wireless outdoor speakers.
+In modern record player speakers, Bluetooth functionality and capabilities are becoming the norm.
+A Bluetooth device allows your turntable to link up with your speaker cord-free, making setup a bit easier.
+It can also be more aesthetically pleasing depending on your style or more functional, for example, wireless outdoor speakers.
 However, some audiophiles feel that wireless speakers can negatively impact sound quality.
-When deciding if you wish to go with Bluetooth, it’s essential to consider every element of your possible turntable setups.
+When deciding if you wish to go with a Bluetooth device, it's essential to consider every element of your possible turntable setups.

 If you're looking for speakers to connect with a turntable that you already own, find out if your turntable has Bluetooth capabilities.
 If not, you will need to use an auxiliary cord to connect the turntable to the speakers regardless.
 Also, integrated "suitcase" setups have the turntable and speakers all in one, which takes Bluetooth out of the equation.